 Children new to Sneyd Academy

-Private day nurseries support the integration of children with additional needs into the school setting.
+Private day nurseries support the integration of children with additional needs into the academy.

 Previous schools / settings pass on information for new children with additional needs in older age groups, meetings between the two settings are conducted if required.